tifa365/quarto-chatbot/README.md

 Ingestion has the following steps:

-1. Pull html from documentation site
+1. Pull search.json from the rendered site
-2. Load html with LangChain's [ReadTheDocs Loader](https://langchain.readthedocs.io/en/latest/modules/document_loaders/examples/readthedocs_documentation.html)
+2. Load the search.json into a vector database (see `startup_event` in `main.py`).
 3. Split documents with LangChain's [TextSplitter](https://langchain.readthedocs.io/en/latest/modules/utils/combine_docs_examples/textsplitter.html)
 4. Create a vectorstore of embeddings, using LangChain's [vectorstore wrapper](https://langchain.readthedocs.io/en/latest/modules/utils/combine_docs_examples/vectorstores.html) (with OpenAI's embeddings and FAISS vectorstore).